Click on each person’s profile to find out more about them and their research!

 Kasirat is a UTAS graduate in IT who has worked on software development, and has mostly applied herself in the field of machine learning/deep learning.
 She wants to progress her career in the field of data science especially in predictive analysis.
 Kasirat will be working within the DEEP group to develop machine learning/deep learning models; which will be applied on a vast number of wildlife image and audio files in order to recognise and classify different animal species.
 In her spare time, Kasirat likes reading fiction, especially fantasy and adventure novels, and playing online multi-player games.

-Linus Blomqvist – Visiting Researcher
+Linus Blomqvist – Associate Researcher

 Tessa Smith – Research Assistant